 Price the Caribbean attrition delta into your 2026 program

 CFG runs fronter-only rooms in Jamaica, Trinidad, Belize, and Colombia.
 Native English, US Eastern overlap, locally-competitive wage floors, named-bench replacement.
 The 60-second CFG calculator models the delta against your current vendor's loaded hourly.
-10-seat pilot, no setup fee, no annual prepay, live in 7 days from signed pilot.
+10-seat program, no setup fee, no annual prepay, live in 7 days from signed contract.

 Already modeled it?
 Book a 20-minute discovery call.